 A former blacksmith, Glyn Yr Efail has been lovingly transformed into a two-bedroom retreat.
 Perfectly positioned to enjoy both coast and countryside, you’ll find an abundance of scenic walks right from your doorstep.
 The bustling market town of Cardigan is just a short drive away, and offers plenty of shops, bars, and restaurants to enjoy.

 Discover this beautiful county for yourself with one of our delightful Pembrokeshire cottages.
 Whether you are planning the ultimate family break or looking to enjoy a romantic weekend away, we’ve got the perfect cottage awaiting your arrival.
-From sea view cottages to wooden cabins, there’s something for every kind of break.
+From sea view cottages to mountain holiday cottages, there’s something for every kind of break.

 Sign up to receive exclusive offers, competitions and the latest news to your inbox, and you'll be entered into our monthly prize-draw 3 times!